omerlevyk/Python-School-Projects/Project_2/README.md

 Write a program that checks whether a year received in the input is a leap year or not, prints True or False accordingly, and in addition to the year it receives a number of a day in the given year, and accordingly prints the full date of the given day.
+Also, you CAN NOT use "if else" statement.

 ##Python_Introduction_Project_2_Question_2.py
 Implement a program that receives three letters, which represent the encryption of a numeric password, and return the